 The crime rate in the Federated States of Micronesia is low, although, there are incidents of petty crime, especially house break-ins.

 The incidence of crime is higher in Chuuk than other states in Micronesia.
 Foreigners have been subject to theft, verbal and physical assaults.
 Alcohol has played a major role in most crimes, especially assaults.
 The risk of being involved in an incident increases at night.

 Sexual assaults against foreigners have occurred.
-Australians should avoid going out alone at night, early morning, or alone to isolated locations, including beaches.
+Travellers should avoid going out alone at night or in the early morning, or being alone in isolated locations, including beaches.

 Money and valuables